 Dr. Altman performs Laser Vision Correction, (Bladeless LASIK) on site at the Pennsylvania Eye and Ear Surgery Center using the excimer laser to correct for nearsightedness and reduce or eliminate the need for glasses or contact lenses.

 Dr. Altman was the founding Medical Director of the Pennsylvania Eye and Ear Surgery Center and former Medical Director of the Surgery Center of Pottsville.
-He currently enjoys staff privileges at Pennsylvania Eye and Ear Surgery Center, Reading Hospital-Tower Health, as well as the Surgery Center of Pottsville.
+He currently enjoys staff privileges at Pennsylvania Eye and Ear Surgery Center and Reading Hospital-Tower Health.

 Dr. Altman is an active member in the following organizations: